Doomlands/blookethack/README.md

 # BlooketHacks
-DO NOT USE ANY CODES
+DO NOT USE ANY CODES OTHER THAN FREE COINS
 1 MONTH BANN WILL OCOUR IF USED

 Thanks, Gsnipes1blookethacks,Park-Sauce